christophenoel/geozarr-spec/README.md

 ## CF Conventions

-GeoZarr Arrays and Coordinates Variables MUST follow the [Climate and Forecast CF](http://cfconventions.org/) conventions that are listed below.
+GeoZarr Arrays and Coordinates Variables MUST include [Climate and Forecast CF](http://cfconventions.org/) conventions.
+The minimum set of attributes MUST be:

+* standard_name for all variables
+*

+that are listed below.
 However, it is recommended to follow the complete set of conventions.

-GeoZarr - CF Conventions

-A CF standard name is not a netCDF variable name, but instead a value for the standard_name variable attribute.
+A CF **standard name** is not a netCDF variable name, but instead a value for the standard_name variable attribute.
 A standard_name attribute identifies the physical quantity of a variable, for example "air_temperature", "divergence_of_wind", "plant_respiration_carbon_flux", or "tendency_of_atmosphere_mass_content_of_particulate_organic_matter_dry_aerosol_due_to_net_production_and_emission".

 ### Multiscales